wotakumoe/wotaku/index.md

 # ようこそ !

 Welcome to Wotaku!
-Here, you'll find a diverse range of resources related to anime, manga, light novels, visual novels, and merch.
-I hope you'll enjoy exploring the wiki.
+Here you'll find a diverse range of resources related to japanese media and language.
+Enjoy your stay!

 <style>
     .sample {